-E.G: 4 EXERCISES X 5 CYCLES
+E.G: 4 EXERCISES X 5 ROUNDS

 Or build a workout of different exercises that can reach a duration of up to 45 minutes.

 As a beginner, HIIT sessions are great for flexibility.
 Begin with a 15-minute workout and build up strength and stamina.
-Each week add an extra exercise or cycle for a longer workout whilst also increasing the intensity of each move.
+Each week add an extra exercise or round for a longer workout whilst also increasing the intensity of each move.